-- The inserted IUD will keep poking your partner: The IUD is placed at the top of the uterus which is called fundus.
+- The inserted IUD will keep poking your partner: The IUD is placed at the top of the uterus which is called the fundus.
 This makes it totally inaccessible to your partner.
 To keep it secured in its position, plastic strings are attached to it.
 They run through the cervix and outside into your vagina.
 These strings are left lengthy enough so that they can be tucked up behind the cervix.
-On an average, a vagina is 6 inches in length and the cervix is at the top of the vagina.
+On average, a vagina is 6 inches in length and the cervix is at the top of the vagina.
 The strings are too soft to bother either you or your partner.
-In case you or your partner face any inconvenience, request your IUD provider to place it properly so that it doesn’t stick out of the uterus..
+In case you or your partner experience any inconvenience, request your IUD provider to place it properly so that it doesn’t stick out of the uterus.

-Experts at a reliable private IUD fitting centre assure that the intrauterine devices are not only safe and efficient birth-control measure but also provide many other benefits.
+Experts at a reliable Private IUD fitting centre assure that the intrauterine devices are not only safe and efficient birth-control measure but also provide many other benefits.
 There’s no need to listen to anyone who says it is rubbish.